 So, what does this have to do with the origin of life?
 Well, according to the grand theory of evolution (molecules to man), the evolutionary process began with abiogenesis.
 Organic molecules spontaneously combined to form amino acids, which combined to form proteins, which spontaneously combined to form DNA, RNA, and cell membranes, etc. Somehow the first cell formed, which reproduced, and natural selection caused it to evolve into all the life forms we see today.

 The theory of evolution is dead on arrival.
 Somehow simple molecules have to assemble themselves into more complex molecules (the “building blocks of life”), which assemble themselves into the first living thing, which reproduces itself, in order to get the evolutionary process started.
 Molecules will not assemble themselves this way because they have to obey the same laws of thermodynamics as the wooden Building Blocks of Life do.

 DNA molecules, upon which all life (as we know it) is based, contain information and heat.
-We can’t talk about everything at once, so we will have to defer the discussion of information to another essay.
+We can’t talk about everything at once, so we will have to refer you to the discussion of information in other essays 1 , 2.
 This month we will simply concentrate on the heat in a DNA molecule.

 DNA molecules contain heat in the form of chemical energy.
 As everyone who listened to the expert testimony at the O.J.
 Simpson trial knows, DNA molecules are every bit as fragile as the Building Blocks of Life tower.
 The slightest bit of external energy breaks DNA molecules into simpler molecules, allowing the heat to escape into the environment.